Rajpratik71/Mininet-wiki/Automated-VM-Creation-and-Testing.md

 * Currently the script runs a simple sanity test (`--test pingall`) as well as the Mininet core tests (`make test`); the entire boot and test completes in less than 90 seconds on my laptop.

 * In the future, we will add the option to specify additional (and lengthier) tests.

+* As part of the boot, the kernel and initial RAM disk (initrd) are extracted from the image; this is necessary so that we can boot the VM with a serial console for `pexpect`

+* The base disk image should be unaffected by the test process, since it is only used as backing store for a COW (copy-on-write) image, which is used for all changes to the file system and is deleted after VM shutdown.

+* The boot and test procedure creates a temporary directory for temporary files (kernel, initrd, COW image) and deletes if upon completion.